 In accordance with the policies of the UT Board of Regents and UT Southwestern, intellectual properties are exploited and faculty and staff inventors are eligible for financial rewards resulting from the licensing of intellectual properties.

-The UT System Intellectual Property Policy is found in the Regents' Rules, Part Two, Chapter XII.
+The UT System Intellectual Property Policy is found in the Regents' Rules 90000 Series.
 Other UT System guidelines are found in the document entitled Policy and Guidelines Relating to Intellectual Property License Agreements With Private Entities.